Sapphia15/hoxlib/README.md

 * `path` string

-Loads a hoxel model from a binary file in the QOH format.
+Loads a model dictionary from a QOH or HOX file.

 ---

-### saveModelHOX(model,path):
+### saveModelHOX(model, path):

-* `model` dictionary
+* `model` model dictionary
 * `path` string

-Saves a hoxel model to a text file in the HOX format.
+Saves a hoxel model in the HOX format.

 ---